loveencounterflow/guy/README.md

 #### `GUY.props.get_prototype_chain()`

 `GUY.props.get_prototype_chain x`: given an object `x`, returns the instance, its prototype, and the transitive prototypes of the prototype.
+The method will return an empty list for `null` and `undefined`

 #### `GUY.props.tree()`